Trump: Timing of threat from Soleimani 'doesn't really matter'

 “You cannot take military action against another nation without congressional consent unless to defend against an imminent attack,” Democratic Senator Chris Murphy said on Twitter.

 “It’s clear now this was an illegal action.
-That also has made America less safe,” he said, noting an NBC News report that Trump had authorized the killing of Soleimani seven months ago.
+That also has made America less safe,” he said, noting an NBC News report that Trump authorized the killing of Soleimani seven months ago.

 Since confirming Soleimani was killed by a U.S. air strike in Baghdad, administration officials have said they acted because of an imminent risk of attacks on American diplomats and service members in Iraq and throughout the region.

+Soleimani was the head of the Revolutionary Guards Quds Force, which handles clandestine operations outside Iran, working closely with militias in the region blamed for attacks on U.S. interests.

-But lawmakers, including some Republicans as well as Democrats, have said the administration has failed to show any evidence that an attack was imminent.
+But U.S. lawmakers, including some Republicans as well as Democrats, have said the administration has failed to provide evidence that an attack was imminent.

 Trump’s fellow Republicans have justified the killing by citing Soleimani’s history, and accuse Democrats of playing politics.
 Relations between the two parties are at a particularly difficult juncture, given the vote last year to impeach Trump in the Democratic-led House and his upcoming trial in the Republican-led Senate.